Eighteenth Air Force: 618th Air Operations Center

 Formerly under 18 AF, now directly under AMC, the 618th Air Operations Center (Tanker Airlift Control Center), located at Scott AFB, serves as the organization's air operations center, planning and directing tanker and transport aircraft operations around the world.
 It is stationed at Scott Air Force Base, Illinois.
-The 618th AOC (TACC) is responsible for planning, scheduling, and tracking aircraft performing airlift, aerial refueling, and aeromedical evacuation operations around the world.
+The 618 AOC (TACC) is responsible for planning, scheduling, and tracking aircraft performing airlift, aerial refueling, and aeromedical evacuation operations around the world.
 It serves as an Air Operations Center (AOC) for AMC, executing missions assigned by the United States Transportation Command (USTRANSCOM).

-The 618th AOC (TACC), initially known as TACC, became operational April 1, 1992.
+The 618 AOC (TACC), initially known as TACC, became operational on 1 April 1992.
 Air mobility leadership sought to simplify the execution of the worldwide mobility mission.
-They created a highly efficient organization to centralize command and control operations previously located within numbered air forces and airlift divisions.
-TACC was redesignated as the 618th TACC on April 1, 2007, and remained under that designation until being renamed the 618th AOC (TACC) Aug.
-30, 2010.
+They created a highly efficient organization to centralize command and control operations that previously resided within numbered air forces and airlift divisions.
+TACC was redesignated as the 618 TACC on 1 April 2007, and remained under that designation until being renamed the 618 AOC (TACC) on 30 August 2010.

-618 AOC underwent extensive reorganization in 2020 and move change from reporting to 18 AF to AMC directly.
+AMC extensively reorganized the 618 AOC in 2020 and reassigned it from 18 AF to the AMC Directorate of Operations, Strategic Deterrence, and Nuclear Integration (AMC/A3).